ashutoshSnj/ashutoshSnj/README.md

 Best practices for being a successful Full Stack Developer.

 🛠️ Technologies I’m Exploring:
-Cloud platforms like AWS or Azure to host applications.
+Cloud platforms like AWS and Azure to host applications.
 Git and GitHub for version control and teamwork.
 Agile methods and tools like JIRA for managing projects.